ManateeFan/APUE/network_programming/yfNet/README.md

-#yfNet
+# yfNet
 Wrapper for some socket system calls and a simple NetworkSocket class use C++14.
-Learn from facebook [folly.net](https://github.com/facebook/folly/tree/master/folly/net).
+Learn from  [Folly: Facebook Open-source Library](https://github.com/facebook/folly/tree/master/folly/net).